Question

 Explore performs the same calculations when an attribute is added in the Rows (or Columns) panel as it does when an attribute is added in the Filters panel.
 However, the former results in a visible change to the report while the latter does not.
 This makes it difficult to understand what’s happening behind the scenes.

 In the report above, the Ticket tags attribute has been added to the Rows panel and filtered by two values (“apple” and “banana”).
 You can see that there are two tickets, each of which has both tags.
-Explore breaks the results out into three columns: the first shows the two tickets, the second shows the two tags (repeated for each ticket), and the third showing that each tag is present on each (1) ticket.
+Explore breaks the results out into three columns: the first shows the two tickets, the second shows the two tags (repeated for each ticket), and the third shows that each tag is present on each (1) ticket.

 However, if you remove the Ticket ID attribute and move the Ticket tags attribute to the Filters panel, the results look like this: